lukemartinlogan/deepdrivemd_pnnl/research/notes.md

   ?
 Does Radical permit a "dependence" to have multiple values?
 Presumably no.

   ?
 Does Radical have a notion of signaling a consumer task?
 Presumably "no" as the notion of "signal" is different from "launch task with the assumption that input files are available".
 That is, in Radical, an aggregator task is launched when all inputs are available.
+  > [hyungro] No signaling mechanism is correct in general, but it looks like there are/were experimental features through zmq which provide pub/sub and push/pull types. for example, [this](https://github.com/radical-cybertools/radical.pilot/blob/devel/examples/misc/rp_app_master.py) and [that](https://github.com/radical-cybertools/radical.utils/tree/devel/src/radical/utils/zmq)

   ?
 Implication: ADIOS could permit the simulation to complete much more quickly than with Radical, but the overall logical critical path is the same.
 The critical path with ADIOS may be more efficient by avoiding file system more.